kkrick-sdsu/csu-tide.github.io/docs/usage-guidelines.md

 permalink: /usage-guidelines
 ---

+{: .note }
+This page is currently under construction.
+Information will be updated soon.

 # Usage Guidelines

+## Data Storage
+All users start with **50 GB of storage** within the CSU TIDE JupyterHub (see campus-specific information otherwise).
+Users are responsible for managing the storage they've been allocated including deletion of large, unused, and/or temporary files *(e.g. ML model checkpoints, old git repos, virtual environments)*.

+**If users require more storage** than the default amount, please contact [TIDE Support](https://tide.sdsu.edu/contact/) for further assistance.

 {: .note }
 **Disclaimer**: The National Research Platform currently has no storage that is suitable for HIPAA, PID, FISMA, FERPA, or protected data of any kind.
 Users are not permitted to store such data on NRP machines.

-## Data Storage
-All users start with **50 GB of storage** within JupyterHub.
-Users are responsible for managing the storage they've been allocated including deletion of large, unused, and/or temporary files *(e.g. ML model checkpoints, old git repos, virtual environments)*.

-**If users require more storage** than the default amount, please contact [TIDE Support](https://tide.sdsu.edu/contact/) for further assistance.

 ## NRP Acceptable Use Policy (AUP)
 **All new users** must accept the [AUP Policy](https://docs.nrp.ai/assets/NRP-AUP.pdf) in order to access the TIDE cluster by following these steps: